LyteFM/pytorch-sgns/Notes.md

 **some effort**

 - `window` -> must sample uniformly between 1 and 5 instead of just using a fixed size

+  - I'll keep it fixed, else batching becomes unnecessarily difficult... usign a window of size 3 instead.

 - _„probability proportional to the square root of the uni-gram frequency”_

   - can specify `weights` when initialising SGNS! adjust the function there.
+    - done.

 - Implementation of the `n-grams` and the adjusted scoring function:

   - **preprocessing**

     - Additional step to compute the n-grams and adding them to the dictionary; Hashing, building representation...
+      - done, but not using hashing

   - **training**